 Normal-tension glaucoma is more common in women than in men.

-Normal-tension glaucoma affects adults, with an average age of 60 years.
+Normal-tension glaucoma affects adults who are an average age of 60.

 Normal-Tension Glaucoma Causes